 - Software as a Service (SaaS)

-There are different ways to integrate these technologies into your business, depending on your needs.
+There are different ways to integrate these technologies into your business, depending on your requirements.

 Infrastructure as a Service (IaaS)